-9.15 Policy SL16 has been prepared to guide new housing development within the settlement boundaries.
+- 9.15 Policy SL12 has been prepared to guide new housing development within the settlement boundaries.
 The settlement boundaries are shown on the Policies Maps, Map 3A and 3B.
-Residents are concerned that developments should be small in scale and infill rather than comprising major development.
-'Small in scale' should be taken to mean developments comprising 1-3 houses, or slightly more where the proposal can demonstrate high-quality design which responds positively to the local context, Design Codes and design policies in the NDP.
-Infill development is development that goes in the gaps between existing buildings and such proposals also should be small in scale.
+Residents are concerned that developments should be small in scale and infill rather than comprising major development15. - 9.16 The Design Codes also refer to the need for new development to be character-led, meaning that development density should be low and small in scale.
+In Character Area 01 Stoke Lacy Conservation Area and Village, this means that roadside facing development should be restricted to ones or two and that communal access and development that extends further than one plot back is characteristic.
+In Character Area 01 Stoke Cross, this means that development dwelling quantities should be restricted to no more than six and no more than two dwellings facing the A465 with a primary elevation.
+It is important that the relevant Design Code is taken into account. - 9.17 Infill development is development that goes in the gaps between existing buildings and such proposals also should be small in scale.
 Following the Regulation 14 public consultation the settlement boundaries were amended to improve consistency.

-Policy SL16: Development within the Settlement Boundaries
+Policy SL12: Development within the Settlement Boundaries

-Proposals for new housing development will be supported within the identified Settlement Boundaries of Stoke Cross and Stoke Lacy as shown on Map 3A: Stoke Lacy Policies Map and Map 3B: Stoke Cross Policies Map where they conform to the relevant Design Codes and:
+Proposals for new housing development will be supported within the identified Settlement Boundaries of Stoke Cross and Stoke Lacy as shown on Map 3A: Stoke Lacy Village Policies Map and Map 3B: Stoke Cross Village Policies Map where they conform to the relevant Design Codes and:

-- Proposals are small in scale to protect local landscape character and setting.
-'Small in scale' comprises developments of 1-3 houses, or-up to 5 houses where the proposal can demonstrate high-quality design which responds positively to the local context, Design Codes and design policies in the NDP; - 2.
+- Proposals should be low density and small scale in nature taking account of the relevant Design Code for the Character Area in which they are located; - 2.
 Suitable and safe access is provided particularly where this encourages active travel; - 3.
 The amenity of neighbouring and future residents is protected; - 4.
 Development does not exacerbate flood risk and where possible provides a betterment; and - 5.
 Suitable drainage and wastewater treatment is provided in line with Herefordshire Local Plan Core Strategy Policy SD4 Wastewater treatment and river water quality.